clipmagic/ChatAI/docs/guides/anatomy-of-a-website-chatbot.md

 ### Why That Matters

-Security, cost control, access rules, and predictability all live here.
+Security, cost management, access rules, and predictability all live here.

-The website is the authority.
+The website remains responsible for what information is provided to the model and what response is returned to the user.
-The AI model is a tool.

 ---

 ## The AI Model (Large Language Model)

-### What It Is
+### What It Is and Does

 A Large Language Model (LLM) is a **text-generation system** trained to read and produce written language.